-The reverse side of the $10 Indian Gold Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
+The reverse side of the Indian Head Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
 “E PLURIBUS UNUM” is inscribed to the right of the eagle's head and “IN GOD WE TRUST” appears to the left of the eagle's breast (from 1908 on).
-The coin's denomination (“TEN DOLLARS”) and “UNITED STATES OF AMERICA” is inscribed along the lower and upper edge of the coin.
-Indian Gold Eagles that were minted in San Francisco (mint mark: S) or Denver (mint mark: D) contain a mint mark next to the bundle of arrows.
-However, coins that were minted in Philadelphia don't have any mint mark.
+The image near the top of the page shows a coin from 1932 that has the motto on its reverse.

-The $10 Indian Gold Eagles were commissioned by the American President Theodore Roosevelt in the early 1900's.
+The Indian Head Gold Eagle was commissioned by the American President Theodore Roosevelt in the early 1900's.
 The famous design was created by the US Mint sculptor Augustus Saint-Gaudens and production started in 1907.
 The first 2 years of production saw several variations in the design regarding the motto and the number of dots within and around the TEN DOLLARS denomination and E PLURIBUS UNUM.

 Besides the added rim (that was neccessary to make the coins more easily stackable), these coins can be distinguished by additional dots around E PLURIBUS UNUM and/or TEN DOLLARS.
 Whereas one sub-variety (the rarer variety) has dots around and within TEN DOLLARS and E PLURIBUS UNUM (*E* *PLURIBUS* *UNUM* and *TEN*DOLLARS*), the other common variety has only one dot between TEN and DOLLARS.

-Especially hard to find are the coins that were minted in Philadelphia in 1907 (239.950 coins) and 1933 (most of the 312.500 coins were melted down and never left the mint) as well as the coins minted in San Francisco in 1920 (126.500 coins) and 1930 (96.000 coins).
+Especially hard to find are the coins that were minted in Philadelphia in 1907 (239,950 coins) and 1933 (most of the 312,500 coins were melted down and never left the mint) as well as the coins minted in San Francisco in 1920 (126,500 coins) and 1930 (96,000 coins).